|

 is important to buy some time to think about the

 consequences of the actions being contemplated.
-Therapy can

 help with this and other behaviors.
-Having someone to talk

 to, even if they aren't a therapist, can be helpful.
-Having

 meaningful activities to turn to in place of the impulse,